(Podcast available here).

 2. Job’s friends (Job 2:11-13)

-It is also revealed to the reader that Satan’s attack continues throughout the book in the dialogues of Job’s friends (Job 4:12-21; cf. Job 7:14-15).
+It is further revealed that Satan’s attack continues throughout the book, working through the speeches of Job’s friends (Job 4:12–21; cf. 7:14–15).

-Job responds to this comment in Job 7:14-15, “then thou scarest me with dreams, and terrifiest me through visions: so that my soul chooseth strangling, and death rather than my life.”
+Job himself responds in Job 7:14–15: “Then thou scarest me with dreams, and terrifiest me through visions: So that my soul chooseth strangling, and death rather than my life.”

 The Literary structure of Job: